 There are no free options on FreshBooks, and additional costs are levied for adding team members.

 Zoho Invoice has a host of cutting-edge features and is very user-friendly.
-Track the number of hours or tasks on several projects on an app or browser.
+Track the number of hours or tasks on several projects using an app or online.
 Once the work is complete, send customized invoices to clients with automated email reminders when the invoices are due.

 Zoho Invoice is free for up to 1 user and 5 clients, $9 per month for 1 user and 50 clients, $19 per month for up to 3 users and 500 clients, and $29 per month for 10 users and unlimited clients.